Oman is a civil law jurisdiction. Legislation is the primary source of its laws, not judicial precedent.

-The Author's Copyrights and Related Rights Law RD 65/2008 (as amended – the Copyright Law) regulates copyright law in Oman.
+The Law for the Protection of Copyright and Neighbouring Rights RD 65/2008 (as amended – the Copyright Law) regulates copyright law in Oman.
 Oman ratified the Berne Convention for Protection of Literary and Artistic Works in July 1999.

 Registration of title to the authorship of a work acts as proof of ownership to the work (Registered Owner), and the onus to prove that the work does not belong to the Registered Owner is on the infringer.
-In addition to the civil and penal remedies available, a titleholder is also entitled to remedies at borders and to interim/ex-parte remedies.
-Civil remedies include orders to prevent export/import of the goods involved in the infringement, orders to cease the infringement, and claims for compensation based on losses incurred and profits made by the infringer.
-If copyright infringement is established, the Court must pass a judgement for confiscation of any assets resulting from the infringement.
-Except in exceptional cases, the Court must also order the confiscation of all the commodities involved in the infringement and the material and equipment used to commit the act of infringement, and order their destruction at the expense of the judgment debtor or their disposal outside the trade channels if the destruction is liable to undermine public health or environment.
+In addition to the civil and penal remedies available, a titleholder is also entitled to remedies at borders and to interim/ex parte remedies.
+Civil remedies include orders to prevent the export/import of the goods involved in the infringement, orders to cease the infringement, and claims for compensation based on losses incurred and profits made by the infringer.
+If copyright infringement is established, the court must pass a judgment for confiscation of any assets resulting from the infringement.
+Except in exceptional cases, the court must also order the confiscation of all the commodities involved in the infringement and the material and equipment used to commit the act of infringement, and order their destruction at the expense of the judgment debtor or their disposal outside the trade channels if the destruction is liable to undermine public health or the environment.

 Under the Penal Code, a person who becomes acquainted with a secret by virtue of his profession, occupation or work and (without the consent of the concerned person) discloses it other than in the circumstances permitted by law, or uses it for his personal benefit or for the benefit of another person, may be imprisoned for between one month and one year.